-Flowing from the Christian vision expressed in the Diocesan Pastoral Care Policy, schools are called to establish relationships which are grounded in love, compassion, reconciliation and justice.
+Flowing from the vision expressed in the Diocesan Pastoral Care Policy and the Anti-Bullying Policy- Promoting Safety, Positive Behaviour and Social Inclusion for The Diocesan Schools System, schools are called to establish relationships which are grounded in love, compassion, reconciliation and justice.
 In witnessing Christian values we reject ideas, beliefs and behaviours which marginalise or victimise people.